tylerharter/cs320/f20/p5/README.md

 `country` command are sorted in ascending order by IP means it should be possible to implement `country` as an O(N) function, where N is number of rows.
 Searching through all the IP2Location(:tm:) data again for each row of input data could be pretty slow.
+(That is to say, write an O(N) implementation.)

 **Hint** Keeping an index for the IP2Location csv and only ever incrementing it should help keep the algorithm O(N).